The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: When exchangeability affects performance

-We consider an example where we are interested in predicting an outcome (\(Y\)) based on a quantitative predictor (\(X_1\)) and a dichotomous treatment (\(X_2\)) where some of the families have two individuals within the sample.
-An adaption of the permutation tests that accounts for clustering within observational unit is a computational alternative to the mathematical approach, which maintains appropriate Type I error rate (Winkler et al. 2014, 2015).
-Here we explore the clustered permutation idea with three different data scenarios, representing independent observations and two different types of clustering that violate the independent observation requirement.
+We revisit our motivating example where we are interested in predicting college performace as the outcome (\(Y\)) based on a quantitative predictor (family income, \(X_2\)) and a dichotomous treatment (AP course taking, \(X_1\)) where some of the families have two individuals within the sample.
+An adaption of the permutation tests that accounts for clustering within observational unit is a computational alternative to the mathematical (i.e., based on the Central Limit Theorem) approach, which maintains an appropriate Type I error rate (Winkler et al. 2014, 2015).
+Here we explore the clustered permutation idea with three different data scenarios, representing independent observations and two different types of clustering that violate the independent observation condition.